aerkalov/ebooklib/README.md

 # About EbookLib

 EbookLib is a Python library for managing EPUB2/EPUB3 and Kindle files.
-It's capable of reading and writing EPUB files programmatically (Kindle support is under development).
+It's capable of reading and writing EPUB files programmatically.

+We are working on [refreshing the project](https://github.com/aerkalov/ebooklib/issues/318) so please check and comment if you have your own ideas what needs to happen with the project.

 The API is designed to be as simple as possible, while at the same time making complex things possible too.
 It has support for covers, table of contents, spine, guide, metadata and etc.